AB-BLAST 3.0 is a powerful

 EMBL, TrEMBL, or Swiss-Prot database files and output them in FASTA format.

-pir2fasta — a parser to extract protein sequences from NBRF PIR database
+pir2fasta — a parser to extract protein sequences from the old NBRF PIR database

 files and output them in FASTA format.